-$$C = \frac{1}{(V/\delta^3)} \frac{(V/\delta^3)!}{[(V/\delta^3) - N]!N!}$$ (1)
+$$C = \frac{1}{(V/\delta^3)} \frac{(V/\delta^3)!}{[(V/\delta^3) - N]!N!}$$ (1.1.1)

-If $\delta$ is chosen to be a significant fraction of the characteristic bond length (e.g., $\delta = 1$ Å), the number of combinations given by eq.
-1 would be a reasonable estimate of the number of local minima of the free energy.
+If $\delta$ is chosen to be a significant fraction of the characteristic bond length (e.g., $\delta = 1$ Å would be a reasonable estimate of the number of local minima of the free energy.
 If there are more than one type of atoms, the number of different structures significantly increases.
-Assuming a typical atomic volume ~10 Å, and taking into account Stirling's formula $(n! \approx \sqrt{2\pi n}(n/e)^n)$ , the number of possible structures for an element A (compound AB) is $10^{11} (10^{14})$ for a system with 10 atoms in the unit cell, $10^{25} (10^{30})$ for a system with 20 atoms in the cell, and $10^{39} (10^{47})$ for a system with 30 atoms in the unit cell.
+Assuming a typical atomic volume ~ 10Å, and taking into account Stirling's formula $(n! \approx \sqrt{2\pi n} (n/e)^n)$ , the number of possible structures for an element A (compound AB) is $10^{11} (10^{14})$ for a system with 10 atoms in the unit cell, $10^{25} (10^{30})$ for a system with 20 atoms in the cell, and $10^{39} (10^{47})$ for a system with 30 atoms in the unit cell.
 These numbers are enormous and practically impossible to deal with even for small systems with a total number of atoms $N \sim 10$ .
-Even worse, complexity increases exponentially with N. It is clear then, that point-bypoint exploration of the free energy surface going through all possible structures is not feasible, except for the simplest systems with ~1-5 atoms in the unit cell.
+Even worse, complexity increases exponentially with N. It is clear then, that point-by-point exploration of the free energy surface going through all possible structures is not feasible, except for the simplest systems with ~1-5 atoms in the unit cell.

-USPEX2;3 employs an evolutionary algorithm devised by A.R.
+USPEX employs an evolutionary algorithm devised by A.R.
 Oganov and C.W.
 Glass, with major subsequent contributions by A.O.
 Lyakhov, Q. Zhu, G.R.
-Qian, P. Bushlanov,

-Z. Allahyari, S. Lepeshkin and A. Samtsevich.
-Its efficiency draws from the carefully designed variation operators, while its reliability is largely due to the use of state-of-theart ab initio simulations inside the evolutionary algorithm.
+Qian, P. Bushlanov, Z. Allahyari, S. Lepeshkin and A. Samtsevich.
+Its efficiency draws from the carefully designed variation operators, while its reliability is largely due to the use of state-of-the-art ab initio simulations inside the evolutionary algorithm.
 The strength of evolutionary simulations is that they do not require any system-specific knowledge (except the chemical composition) and are self-improving, i.e. in subsequent generations increasingly good structures are found and used to generate new structures.
-This allows a "zooming in" on promising regions of the energy (or property) landscape (Fig. 1).
+This allows a "zooming in"

+on promising regions of the energy (or property) landscape (Fig. 1.1.1).
 Furthermore, by carefully designing variation operators, it is very easy to incorporate additional features into an evolutionary algorithm.

-Figure 1: 2D projection of the reduced landscape of $Au_8Pd_4$ , showing clustering of lowenergy structures in one region.
+Fig. 1.1.1: 2D projection of the reduced landscape of $Au_8Pd_4$ , showing clustering of low-energy structures in one region.
 The landscape was produced using the method of Oganov & Valle (2009).

-A major motivation for the development of USPEX was the discovery of the postperovskite phase of MgSiO3 (Fig. 2), which was made in $2004^{4;5}$ and has significantly changed models of the Earth's internal structure.
+A major motivation for the development of USPEX was the discovery of the post-perovskite phase of $MgSiO_3$ ), which was made in 2004 and has significantly changed models of the Earth's internal structure.
 In mid-2005 we had the first working version of USPEX.
 By September 2010, when USPEX was publicly released, the user community numbered nearly 200, over 800 users in May 2012, over 2100 in December 2014, and over 4500 in December 2018.